NISTBoard/vagrant-ansible-SMACK/README.md

 ## Notes

 - The documentation of spark 1.6.1 is inconsistent when it comes to cluster mode support on mesos.
 In spark 2.0.0 support seems to have been improved.
+- Marathon installs `iptables` rules to deny access to applications running on the cluster from the outside world.
+To allow access, `haproxy` or `Mesos-DNS` can be used.

 ## More information